BhaveshBytess/DATA-STRUCTURES-AND-ALGORITHMS/GRAPHS/NO OF CONNECTED COMPLETE COMPONENTS IN UNDIRECTED GRAPH/NO OF CONNECTED COMPLETE COMPONENTS IN UNDIRECTED GRAPH.md

 ---

-Let me know if you want this saved inside a mindmap or notes doc.

----

 # MINI NOTE

-Here's your **mini note** for the problem **"2685.
-Count the Number of Complete Components"** using your standardized template:

----

-📘 **MINI NOTE**

 🔹 **Problem**: Count the Number of Complete Components (Leetcode 2685)
 🔹 **Graph Type**: Undirected Graph (Adjacency List)